The building of the Chapel

 The Chapel has been the scene of many Royal marriages, in particular from the reign of Queen Victoria onwards.

-The most recent Royal weddings include those of Peter Philips (son of the Princess Royal) and Autumn Phillips in 2008, and The Earl and Countess of Wessex in 1999.
+The most recent Royal weddings include those of Princess Eugenie and Jack Brooksbank in October 2019, and The Duke and Duchess of Sussex in May 2018.

 Royal burials in the Chapel